voschezang/coding-handbook/quotes.md

 - Actual imposters don't get imposter syndrome.
 - Being busy is not caused by a lack of time.
-- Doing nothing can be a deliberate action.
+- No action = an action.
+Doing nothing can be a deliberate action.
 - Minimize work to maximize outcomes.
 - Not all those who wander are lost.
 - Procrastination is not a time management problem.